belzecue/snopek-games_sg-physics-2d/README.md

 ### Don't convert floats to fixed-point in game! ###

-Any floating point calculation you do in game could give a non-determistic result!
+Any floating point calculation you do in game could give a non-determistic result.

-So, any math that with a fractional component that is important to your game logic will need to be done in fixed-point.
+So, any math wath a fractional component that is important to your game logic will need to be done in fixed-point.
 You'll need to get very used to the look of fixed-point numbers. :-)

 One tip: Godot can evaluate math expressions in the editor.
 So, you can type in `16*65536`, select it, and then press Ctrl+Shift+E, and Godot will turn that